 Contact your Lecturer or Head of Department for help and software tutorials.
-Another avenue would be to check out Lynda.com for online tutorials.
+Another avenue would be to check out YouTube or Vimeo for online tutorials.

-Information Services can provide help with technical support issues.
+Information Services can only provide help with technical support issues.

 Yes but only on the Institute's wireless network.
 Visit the Wifi section to learn more about our wireless network services.

 As long as you are an IADT staff or Student you can set-up Eduroam and almost any mobile device that has a working WiFi card installed in it.

 Visit https://cat.eduroam.org/ to begin setting up your device on the eduroam wireless network.

 - Click the "eduroam user: download your eduroam installer" button;